AEBilgrau/GMCM/README.md

 ```

 Note, that this version is in development and different from the CRAN version and may be unstable.
 Be sure that you have the
-[package development prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) if you install from the source.
+[package development prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) if you wish to install the package from the source.

 ---